linkerd/website/linkerd.io/content/2/tasks/distributed-tracing.md

 ## Bring your own Jaeger

-If you have an existing Jaeger installation, you can configure the OpenCensus collector to send traces it instead of the Jaeger instance built into the Linkerd-Jaeger extension.
+If you have an existing Jaeger installation, you can configure the OpenCensus collector to send traces to it instead of the Jaeger instance built into the Linkerd-Jaeger extension.

 ```bash